Undergraduate Studies in India vs Singapore/Hong Kong vs USA/Canada – What’s Better for Your Child After 12th

 What’s Better for Your Child After 12th?

 To be honest, the answer to this important question “undergrad in India or abroad” is not so straightforward.
 You have to consider several factors – what does your child want to study, his/her personal preferences, long-term goals, and of course, your budget.
 In this post, I will try to decipher the pros & cons of undergraduate studies in India vs Singapore/Hong Kong vs USA/Canada.
 I hope it will help you to decide what’s better for your child after Class 12.

 Undergraduate Education in India is Way Cheaper than Undergraduate Education Abroad

-Let’s start with discussing the advantages of studying in India.
-One of the main advantages of pursuing Bachelors in India is that the education is way cheaper in India.
+Let’s start by discussing the advantages of studying in India.
+One of the main advantages of pursuing Bachelors in India is that education is way cheaper in India.
 Even if your kid ends up studying at one of the most expensive colleges in India, you will still spend less than half of what it would cost you abroad.

-Your child will have the home advantage.
+Your child will have a home advantage.
 Even if s/he goes to a different city, s/he is still more or less familiar with the system.
 Then family and friends are available for your child when needed.
 The general standard of education in good institutes is really good.

 Campus Placements and Job Security

 Finally, getting a job in India with an Indian degree is easier.
 The Indian recruiters are not always aware of all the foreign colleges and education system.
 Secondly, attending a top institute in India provides the scopes of campus placement, which is not available at the colleges abroad.
 Then your child also doesn’t need to worry about visa and work permits.